Best Cities For New College Graduates To Find A Job In 2016

 5. Nashville, TN

 According to the United States Census Bureau, Nashville, Tennessee, as of July 2015, was 654,610.
 The median home value in Nashville is $188,400.
 The cost of living in Nashville is 0.80% lower than the United States average.
 The unemployment rate in Nashville was 3.1 percent as of April 2016, while the United States average was 5.30 percent.
 The average commute time in this city is 23.09 minutes.
-In that time, 80 percent of commuters drive their own car, 11 percent commute with others in their car, 2 percent take mass transit, while 5 percent work from home.
+In that time, 80 percent of commuters drive their car, 11 percent commute with others in their vehicle, 2 percent take mass transit, and 5 percent work from home.

 6. Columbus, OH

 According to the United States Census Bureau, the population of Columbus City was 850,106 as of July 2015.
 The median home price in Columbus is $95,900.
 The cost of living in Columbus is 17.90% lower than the United States average.
 According to the United States Census Bureau, the unemployment rate in this city is 3.9 percent, and it’s lower than the U.S. average of 5.30 percent.
 The good news is Columbus City’s job growth has been positive in recent years, and as a new college graduate, your chances of finding entry-level jobs are high here.
-In Columbus City, the average commute time is 21 minutes, 3 percent work from home, 81 percent of commuters drive in their car alone, about 9 percent carpool with others, while 3 percent take mass transit.
+In Columbus City, the average commute time is 21 minutes, 3 percent work from home, 81 percent of commuters drive in their car alone, about 9 percent carpool with others, and 3 percent take mass transit.
 What about housing?
-Odds are you’ll have to rent a home or an apartment when you get your first job in Columbus City.
+Oddly, you’ll have to rent a home or apartment when you get your first job in Columbus City.

 7. Minneapolis – St. Paul, MN